How many intakes do you offer?

 Requests for clinical placements are submitted after you have accepted your offer of employment from ACT Health.
-You will be invited to attend Open Day on November 15, 2018 to submit your preferences.
+You will be invited to attend Open Day in November 2019 to submit your preferences.

 What happens to my clinical placements if I am unsuccessful in obtaining a Foundation Program position?